Business Term Loans | Small Business Loans or Lending

 If you’ve ever had a car loan or home mortgage, you’ve had at least one type of term loan.
 The “term” in “term loan” refers to the period of time in which you make payments—typically expressed as a number of years.
 Thus “term loans” refer to a loan that’s granted with a specific repayment period.

-Term loans for businesses are generally used to finance the purchase of assets needed by the business – think land, equipment, or a vehicle.
+Term business loans are generally used to finance the purchase of assets needed by the business – think land, equipment, or a vehicle.
 The exact repayment term is determined by the useful life of the underlying asset for which the loan is used.
 For example, a small piece of equipment like a computer or copier might require repayment in two to three years, whereas land and buildings are frequently offered terms ranging from 20 to 25 years.

 Term loans are sometimes secured by the assets they’re used to purchase, though other conditions frequently apply as well.